Community Programs

 We understand that our community is built from a wide array of life stages, levels of religious practice, interests, etc. To this end, we currently have developed the following community program assortment:

-YOUTH PROGRAMS – In addition to our educational programs, we have curated youth programs that build friendship, self-esteem, leadership skills, and a sense of belonging in our children.
+YOUTH PROGRAMS – In addition to our religious school, we have curated youth programs that build friendship, self-esteem, leadership skills, and a sense of belonging in our children.
 With a rich, engaging offering of social, Jewish and volunteering activities, and opportunities to attend regional and international events, PJTC youth find purpose and friendship within our community.
-Our award-winning chapter of United Synagogue Youth (USY) caters to our 7th through 12th grade members, while its counterpart Kadima is open to 4th through 6th graders.
-We are also beginning a pilot year of Machar for children in TK through 2nd grades.
-If you have questions about our youth programming or have a child in TK-12th grade and want to stay informed on our youth group events, contact Emily Fischer at emily@pjtc.net.
+Our award-winning chapter of United Synagogue Youth (USY) caters to our 7th through 12th grade members, while its counterpart Kadima is open to 3th through 6th graders.
+We are also have Machar for children in TK through 2nd grades.
+If you have questions about our youth programming or have a child in TK-12th grade and want to stay informed on our youth group events, contact Emily Catalano at emily@pjtc.net.

 COMMUNITY GIVING – Our community thrives on giving of ourselves and there is a plethora of ways to volunteer: assisting in the PJTC office, acting as a Shabbat Greeter, delivering meals and prayer books, hosting an oneg or kiddush lunch, collecting food and toiletries for non-profit programs, lending a hand to Sisterhood's Caring Community efforts, and more.
 Click to learn more about volunteering and ways to give back to our community at PJTC.